Accepted papers should be revised to align with the journal's formatting requirements. Please follow these guidelines when revising your paper:

 Research Preregistration (if applicable): Confirm in this section if research was preregistered, include links to preregistrations and indicate if any analysis plan changes occurred.

-Data Accessibility Statement (required): Provide a Data Availability Statement.
+Data Availability Statement (required): Provide a Data Availability Statement.

 Ethics and Consent (if applicable): Approvals from ethics committees should be detailed in this section, if applicable, including committee name and approval reference.